Rehanniz/dfa-starterpack/README.md

         }
     },
 ```
+Above is the guide to create new item

 ### Check Out Our Tebex Store
 **Looking for more scripts to enhance your RedM experience?
 Visit our Tebex store to explore our full collection of scripts!**